Country Living

 Utility Services

 • Many lots have utility easements that allow utility companies to have access to the property to provide maintenance and repairs.
 These easements may restrict the placement of buildings.
-You’ll want to check with utilities before digging.

-• If a city sewer service is not available, a private sewage disposal system must be installed.
+• If city sewer service is not available, a private sewage disposal system must be installed.
 You can find more information about septic systems on our website.

 • If city water is not available, a well would be needed.
 The Muscatine County Development Office permits all wells drilled in the county.
 The cost of a well may be considerable.